SoftwareAG/c8y-docs/content/edge/installation-bundle/accessing-cumulocity.md

 * Add an entry of domain name and IP mapping in DNS servers. <br>
 OR
-* [Add the alias](#add-alias) in order to reach the virtual machine via the domain name provided during configuration.
+* [Add the alias](#add-alias) in order to reach the virtual machine through the domain name provided during configuration.
 This needs to done on each client host on which Cumulocity IoT Edge is accessed.

 >**Info:** The first option is always preferable so that Cumulocity IoT Edge is reachable in LAN.